Author talk: Tina Harnesk

 About Tina Harnesk

-Eating during the lecture?
+Would you like to eat during the lecture?

 If you want to eat in connection with the lecture, call and book a table at 0920-102 00.
 Table reservations are only available to diners, otherwise there are unnumbered seats at the Ebeneser Cultural Center.